wdporter/i-am-that-vuepress/highlights/readme.md

 ## [4.
 Real World Is Beyond the Mind](/4-real-world-is-beyond-the-mind/)

-**M:**&ensp;Like everything mental, the so-called law of causation contradicts itself.
+&emsp;Like everything mental, the so-called law of causation contradicts itself.
 No thing in existence has a particular cause — the entire universe contributes to the existence of even the smallest thing; nothing could be as it is without the universe beïng what it is.
 When the source and ground of everything is the only cause of everything, to speak of causality as a universal law is wrong.
 The universe is not bound by its content because its potentialities are infinite; besides, it is a manifestation or expression of a principle fundamentally and totally free.

 …

-**M:**&ensp;[Desire is] one of the many [causal factors].
+&emsp;[Desire is] one of the many [causal factors].
 For everything there are innumerable causal factors.
 But the source of all that is, is the Infinite Possibility, the Supreme Reality, which is in you and which throws its power and light and love on every experience.
 But this source is not a cause and no cause is a source.
 Because of that, I say everything is uncaused.
 You may try to trace how a thing happens, but you cannot find out why a thing *is* as it is.
 A thing is as it is, because the universe is as it is.

 ## [7.
 The Mind](/7-the-mind/)